 - 1. Encourage collaborative activities that bring girls and boys together.
-In class where students collaborate more, there are fewer stereotypical attitudes. - 2.
+In classes where students collaborate more, there are fewer stereotypical attitudes. - 2.
 Encourage students equally. - 3.
 Keep in mind that all boys and all girls do not have the same competencies and capacities.
 Adopting an individual approach will make it easier to take into account separately the realities experienced by the girls and boys in your classes. - 4.
 Survey the parents of your students.
 Ask them about their realities and their needs, and try to adapt your practices to take these needs into account. - 5.
 Be open-minded regarding diversity.
-If some young people make discriminatory comments or behave inappropriately towards homosexuals or transgender people (acts of homophobia or transphobia), or towards Mi'gmaq students (racism or colonialism), invite them to think about their conduct. - 6.
+If some young people make discriminatory comments or behave inappropriately towards homosexuals or transgender people (acts of homophobia or transphobia), invite them to think about their conduct.
+A good way to intervene is to compare homophobia or transphobia to racism.
+All forms of discrimination are the same, regardless of the people being targeted. - 6.
 Inform your students of the existence of an institutional policy to counter harassment, and what it involves. - 7.
 Encourage all students to spend a reasonable amount of time on their studies.
 Encourage boys to spend enough time on their school work and encourage girls to strive for balance between school and social life. - 8.
-Pay particular attention to the vocabulary you use: for instance, avoid saying "men" for workers in the forestry or outdoor activity fields and "girls" for early childhood educators, etc. - 9.
-Make sure the places where boys can get help are more informal: boys respond better to informal professional support places, since they tend to fend for themselves rather than ask for formal help.
+Pay particular attention to the vocabulary you use: for instance, avoid saying "men" for workers in the forestry or outdoor activity fields and "girls" for early childhood educators, etc.